 It removes subjectivity because there is only one

-Any trained person grading the test will
+Any trained person grading the test will have the

 Multiple choice tests can be administered directly

 from a PC and graded instantly.

 Prepare For The Written Test

 1. Find out what's on the test.
-Visit the
+Visit the police

 department website you applied to for the basic

 components of the written test.
 Common areas

 that are tested include: judgment and problem

 solving, vocabulary, spelling, grammar,

 memorization, mathematics and reading

 comprehension.
 If the website tells you that you will

 be taking a civil service exam, and that's it, then it

 is not inappropriate to call human resources or the

 recruitment section in larger department's and

 with this information.